Verse 26 ~ "For he longs for all of you..." There it is...homesick...nice try!

 or PTSD in today's world.

-But the rest of verse 26 and part of 27 says: "
+But the rest of verse 26 and part of 27 says: "because you heard he was ill.
+Indeed

-he was ill and almost died.
+he was ill and almost died."

 We may think: "What planet did that kind of guy get off of?